-If available, certified updates of the TOE shall be used.
-If non-certified updates or patches are available he should request the sponsor for providing a re-certification.
-In the meantime risk management process of the system using the TOE shall investigate and decide on the usage of not yet certified updates and patches or to take additional measures in order to maintain system security.
+If available, certified updates of the TOE should be used.
+If non-certified updates or patches are available the user of the TOE should request the sponsor to provide a re-certification.
+In the meantime a risk management process of the system using the TOE should investigate and decide on the usage of not yet certified updates and patches or take additional measures in order to maintain system security.

-The limited validity for the usage of cryptograhic algorithms as outlined in chapter 9 has to be considered by the user and his system risk management process.
+The limited validity for the usage of cryptographic algorithms as outlined in chapter 9 has to be considered by the user and his system risk management process.